PUA National Recovery Training Program (Phase 1)

 - Seven new Units of Competency, including a unit that supports the application of psychological first aid in a community recovery context

-The project will include two tranches; the initial work will include the development one Skill Set and three Units of Competency to support a recovery team member.
+The project will include two phases; the initial work will include the development one Skill Set and three Units of Competency to support a recovery team member.
 The second will include the development of qualifications, Skill Sets and Units of Competency to address recovery leadership and management.

 The Public Safety Industry Reference Committee (IRC) have oversight of this project, which will be facilitated by Australian Industry Standards (AIS) in consultation with industry stakeholders.